-The Guidelines for a healthy diet of the Health Council (2006) serve as the basis for nutritional information to the public in the Netherlands.
+The Guidelines for a healthy diet of the Health Council (2015) serve as the basis for nutritional information to the public in the Netherlands.
 These Good Nutrition Guidelines contain a description of the nutritional requirements that must be met by a diet that supplies sufficient amounts of nutritional substances and that is preventive in terms of deficiencies and nutrition-related lifestyle diseases.
-The updated version of the Good Nutrition Guidelines of the Health Council was published in 2015.
-Click here for the Dutch dietary guidelines 2015.
+Accompanying these guidelines some background documents were published (only available in Dutch) explaining the rationale behind the recommendations.

 In its advice 'Dietary reference intakes: Energy, Proteins, Fats and Digestible Carbohydrates (2001)', the Health Council sets out the nutrition standards for total fat consumption and provides advice on the composition of nutritional fat.
 Click here for the recommendations concerning fatty acids for adults and children 4 years of age and older.